google-research/pix2struct/README.md

   --image=$HOME/test_image.jpg
 ```

-## Web Demo
+### Web Demo

 For a more user-friendly demo, we also provide a web-based alternative of
 inference script above.
 While running this command, the web demo can be accessed
 at `localhost:8080` (or any port specified via the `port` flag), assuming you
 are running the demo locally.
 You can then upload your custom image and optional
-prompt instead of specifying in via the command line.
+prompt instead of specifying it via the command line.

 ```
 python -m pix2struct.demo \